Cleaning the Air at Street Level

 • Tightened vehicle emission standards for first registered motor vehicles (except for motorcycles and tricycles) to Euro V in phases starting from June 2012;

-• Set up the Pilot Green Transport Fund in 2011 to subsidise the testing of green innovative transport technologies applicable to the transport sector and charitable / non-profit organisations; and
+• Set up the Pilot Green Transport Fund in 2011 ( renamed as the NET Fund in 2020) to subsidise and encourage the testing and wider use of green innovative transport technologies for a variety of commercial transport tools; and

 • Enacted the Motor Vehicle Idling (Fixed Penalty) Ordinance in 2011 (detailed in The Statutory Ban against Idling of Motor Vehicle Engines)